Evaluating Strategies to Manage River Pollution

 Evaluation

-Essential for sustainability, but needs to be combined with regulation.
+Essential for sustainability, but requires integration with regulation.

 Integrated Catchment Management